vmware-tanzu/tanzu-dev-portal/content/tv/tanzu-tuesdays/0080/index.md

 ---

 Our hosts had such fun playing Kubernetes CTF with Lewis Denham-Parry that they've invited him back for another go-round!
-This time we will see more advanced security scenerios, and the game will be co-lead by James Cleverly-Prance.
+This time we will see more advanced security scenarios, and the game will be co-lead by James Cleverly-Prance.
 Come laugh, play, and learn with us!